 Pulford is run by its staff and governing body, who work with parents and pupils to make the school a nurturing, stimulating place to learn.

 The school governing body includes representatives from the church, school staff, local authority, town council and parents.
 “The governing body plays a good part in driving improvements and contributing to the school’s strategic direction.
 It has a good overview of strengths and weaknesses that enable it to hold the school to account.”
 (Ofsted 2010)

 This flourishing unit was established in 2011.
 It comprises of two open plan rooms equipped with the latest in Early Years Education toys, games, puzzles and exciting ICT provision.
 It also has an interconnecting outside area with the reception classes.
+Our most recent addition to the pre-school is a wooded outdoor classroom, set in our forest school area.
+The outdoor setting lends itself to a different learning environment.
 It is amply staffed and over-subscribed.
 The Pre-school admits children after their third birthday.
 New intakes are welcomed each term.
 For admissions criteria please check the relevant admissions policy on the school website.